101 – Queen’s University

 - Last date to submit Major Admission Awards applications.

-- Due date for the Personal Statement of Experience (PSE) and Supplementary Essay (if applicable).
+- Due date for the PSE and Supplementary Essay (if applicable).

 - Last date to submit Admission Bursary applications.